 Second, think about the venue.
 An art gallery show will likely command higher prices than an art fair or pop-up shop.

 Finally, don’t forget to factor in your own costs, such as materials and framing.
-Once you’ve taken all of these factors into account, you’ll be ready to price your artwork for a successful exhibition.
+Once you’ve considered all of these factors, you’ll be ready to price your artwork for a successful exhibition.

 How to Process Sales